alexissyi/61040-soloproject/README.md

 **effects** adds date to CookingDates

+removeCookingDate(date: Date):

+**requires** date is in CookingDates
+**effects** removes date from CookingDates

 assignLead(user: User, date: Date)

-**requires** date is in CookingDates; user is in the set of Users
+**requires** date is in CookingDates; user is in the set of Users; user has CanLead or CanSolo marked as True in their associated Preference

 **effects** creates a new Assignment with date and Lead set to user if there is no existing Assignment for this date, or updates an existing Assignment if there already is an Assignment for this date

 assignAssistant(user: User, date: Date)

-**requires** date is in CookingDates; user is in Cooks; there is already an Assignment with this date in the set of Assignments
+**requires** date is in CookingDates; user is in Cooks; there is already an Assignment with this date in the set of Assignments; the lead for that Assignment has CanLead marked as True in their associated Preference

 **effects** sets Assistant in the existing Assignment for this date to be user